All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Studies of GLP-1 medication use in post-bariatric patients show meaningful weight loss, often 10-15% of body weight from the regained amount, with some patients losing more.
 While this research is newer than the general weight loss studies, the results are consistent and promising.

-More importantly, patients report the same qualitative benefits: reduced hunger, diminished food noise, and the ability to return to the eating patterns that worked well in the early post-surgical period.
+More patients report the same qualitative benefits: reduced hunger, diminished food noise, and the ability to return to the eating patterns that worked well in the early post-surgical period.
 For many, it feels like getting the benefits of surgery back.

 When to consider medication